samuelvisscher/laravel-best-practises/README.md

 When creating a new resource, please follow the following rules:

-### Model

-Models are placed within the `app/Models` folder, and typically created together with their respective database tables.

-Use the following command: `php artisan make:model Models/NameOfModel -m`

-### Tables

-To be added ..

 ### Controllers

 Controllers are placed within the `app/Http/Controllers` folder, unless a more specific folder has been created.